dbpedia/Multilingual-RDF-Verbalizer/node-embeddings/README.md

-# neural-rdf-verbalizer-gsoc-2020
-GSoC 2020
+# Pre-trained Node Embeddings - GSoC 2020

-This repository contains the code of the first part of the Google Summer of Code program.
+This folder contains the code of the first part of the Google Summer of Code program.
 This part consists in generating pre-trained node embeddings and using them to initialize the embedding layer of the current architecture for RDF-to-Text generation.

 Firstly, execute this:
 ```